-- 309. An applicant for a hackney carriage or private hire driver licence must have held a driving licence for at least 12 months.
-Full driving licences issued by EEA states are acceptable58. - 310.
+- 313. An applicant for a hackney carriage or private hire driver licence must have held a driving licence for at least 12 months.
+For this purpose, full driving licences issued by EEA states will be taken into account. - 314.
 All applicants are required to provide a DVLA check code (obtained via www.gov.uk/check-driving-information or by calling 0300 083 0013) to allow the licensing authority to view the applicant's driving record.
 The code must be provided on application and at 12-month intervals thereafter.